Court Farm, Pembrey: Ownership by the Le Botelers

 Evidence suggests that the Le Boteler family were the first to occupy a manor on the site of the present Court Farm.

-Maurice de Londres granted the Manor of Pembrey to Sir John Butler of Dunraven in 1128.
+Maurice de Londres granted the Manor of Pembrey to Sir John Butler of Dunraven Castle in 1128.
 Maurice de Londres was the son of William de Londres, who was a knight to Robert Fitzhamon, a Norman baron from Gloucestershire.